fishcus/KAP-manual/en/release/KAP_3_0_notes.en.md

 ### Download

-KAP V2.5 is available for download.
-Please visit [KAP Products](http://download.kyligence.io/ ) for more information.
+KAP V3.0 is available for download.
+Please visit [Kyligence Account](http://download.kyligence.io/ ) for more information.